thephm/job-seeker-tips/sections/08-the-offer.md

 I recognize that it is difficult to get the timing right and have all of the offers coming in at the same time.
 But, if you applied for and accept a job, that means it was a good position and the pay was right otherwise you wouldn’t have accepted it in the first place.

-Here’s my personal experience ...
+Here’s a very old example from my personal experience ...

-A few years ago I received an offer from a company and the moment I got back home from faxing in my acceptance the phone rang.
+Many years ago I received an offer from a company and the moment I got back home from faxing in my acceptance (yes, I know, fax!) the phone rang.
 The call was from an internal recruiter at another company with a verbal offer that was $10K higher than the one I just accepted.
-The company location was also 30 minutes closer to my home than the one I accepted.
-The recruiter tried to persuade me to call back the other company.
-I made it clear that I was sticking with my decision and ended up really enjoying the job.
-Once you accept an offer, keep your word and take the job.

-with a verbal offer that was $10K higher than the one I just accepted.
-The company location was also 30 minutes closer to my home than the one I accepted.
+The company location was 30 minutes closer to my home than the one I accepted.
 The recruiter tried to persuade me to call back the other company.
 I made it clear that I was sticking with my decision and ended up really enjoying the job.

 Once you accept an offer, keep your word and take the job.